National Reconciliation Week

 As part of our Reconciliation Action Plan, we are proud to celebrate National Reconciliation Week.
 National Reconciliation Week is a chance for all Australians to learn more about Aboriginal and Torres Strait Islander cultures and histories and to share in the spirit of reconciliation.

-The theme for National Reconciliation Week 2018 is Don't keep History a Mystery.
-Learn more on Reconciliation Australia's website.
+The theme for National Reconciliation Week 2019 is Grounded in Truth: Walk Together with Courage.
+Learn more at Reconciliation Australia.

 National Reconciliation Week is celebrated annually from 27 May to 3 June.
 It marks two milestones in Australia's reconciliation journey: the 1967 Referendum and the High Court Mabo decision.